 To gauge reader demand, Amazon requires a minimum of 60 days in pre-sale status for all new titles.
-This allows them to calculate a 2 week inventory forecast.
-Amazon's goal is to maintain 2 weeks worth of inventory of your title in their warehouse so they can display a stocking message of "In stock.
+This allows them to calculate and estimate a 2 week inventory forecast.
+Amazon's goal is to maintain 2 weeks worth of inventory of your title in their warehouse so they can display a stocking status of "In stock.
 Ships Today".
-They use demand during the pre-sale to build this forecast and then they order the books from us towards the end of the pre-sale.
+Demand during the pre-sale period helps Amazon build this forecast to determine how many books need to be ordered from us as the pre-sale period ends.

-Your pre-sale window is when you should build the excitement for your launch.
+Your pre-sale window is the best time to build up excitement for your launch.
 The longer your book is available for pre-order, the more time you have to send your eager readers to Amazon and the other stores to accumulate orders.
-All these orders count as sales on your release date, giving you a good chance at cracking some top-100 best seller sub genre lists on sites like Barnes & Noble and Powell’s.
+All of these orders count as sales on your release date, giving you a good chance at cracking some top-100 best seller sub genre lists on sites like Barnes & Noble and Powell’s.